lucagump/eagletrt-api/README.md

 ## Technologies

 This project consists of an [express](https://expressjs.com/) rest API server written in Typescript.
 It's a cloud-based application.
-It's built with different microservices developed with Node Js, Docker, NGINX, MongoDB, MQTT and RabbitMQ.
+It's built with different microservices developed with Node Js, Docker, NGINX, MongoDB and MQTT.
 The project is up and running (_i hope_) [here](https://theuselessweb.com/).

 ## Goal